isomerpages/pa-chingay/_join-us/Performers.md

 permalink: /join-us/performers/
 description: ""
 ---
-# **Chingay 2024 is calling out for performing talents!**
+# **Chingay is calling out for performing talents!**

+Registration to perform for Chingay 2024 is now closed.
+Thank you for your support!

-We welcome individuals or groups with any type of performing talents to register for an opportunity to be part of Chingay Parade and other related events through the form below.
+Nevertheless, individuals or groups with any type of performing talents can express interest in performing for Chingay 2025 and its future related events by registering through the form below.

 <div style="font-family: Sans-Serif;
     font-size: 10px;